 When an owner offers “rent-to-own” as a possible financing option, they are taking on a high risk since in most cases, a rent-to-own buyer has a credit score that is not impeccable.
 Since a seller is taking a higher risk, the terms for a rent-to-own must be considerably more favorable for the owner.
 This often leads to less-than-favorable terms for a buyer.
 To break it down, it could mean a higher interest rate and more money down than if you were to just buy a home.
 Don’t be afraid to check out this option, but unless you are prepared to pay more than you really need to, this is unlikely your best choice.

 When buying a home, it’s important to know what additional costs will be in addition to the monthly mortgage payment.
 Utility bills are just one of the additional costs to consider when buying a home.
 Utility bills can be obtained from the home owner and in some cases, from the local utility company, who can provide averages over the past 12 months.
 Keep in mind, everyone prefers to have their home temperature different, so the average bill could be different if you were to purchase the home.

-Believe it or not, foreclosures can actually be a smoother transaction than a short sale.
 A foreclosure, sometimes referred to as a REO, is a property that is owned by a lender.
 If you’re considering the purchase of a foreclosure, it’s important to understand that most are sold “as-is.”
-Foreclosures, if not purchased by an owner occupant, are often purchased by investors, fixed up, “flipped,” and sold to a owner occupant.
+Foreclosures, if not purchased by an owner occupant, are often purchased by investors, fixed up, “flipped” and sold to a new owner occupant.